Sloeber/arduino-eclipse-plugin/readme_travis_deploy.md

 ###Deploy commit (on master)
 Maven deploy builds and then uploads the outputs to the Sonatype Nexus staging platform.
 A status code will fail if there are issues.

+_This means that after every change on the master branch we will have a built set of targets that can be tested._

 The deploy staging (currently) goes to brodykenrick's Nexus OSS account.